Causal-JEPA: Learning World Models through Object-Level Latent Masking: Theoretical Perspective: Causal Inductive Bias of Latent Masking

 \begin{definition}[Influence Neighborhood under Masked Completion] Let $Z_T$ denote the set of entity tokens over the history window, and let $Z_T^{(-i)}$ denote all variables in $Z_T$ excluding the history of object $i$, except for a minimal identity anchor used to preserve object identity.
 For a masked object state $z_t^i$ at time $t$, the \emph{influence neighborhood} $\mathcal{N}_t(i)$ is a minimal sufficient subset $\mathcal{N}_t(i) \subseteq Z_T^{(-i)}$ such that

 Minimality is defined in the sense that no strict subset of $\mathcal{N}_t(i)$ satisfies this condition. \end{definition}

 The influence neighborhood captures the smallest set of contextual variables that must be consulted in order to recover the state of a masked object under partial observability.
 The concept of influence neighborhoods is closely related to notions of Markov blankets and sufficient statistics~\cite{25,26}, and we discuss these connections in Appendix~\ref{app:influence_vs_causal}.
 We define the influence neighborhood for a single masked object state, and masking multiple objects during training corresponds to jointly learning several such conditional dependencies in parallel, without altering the definition.
+The following result formalizes the basic predictive consequence of object-level masking.
+It should be interpreted as a statement about predictive sufficiency under masking, rather than as a claim of recovering true causal interactions.

 \begin{theorem}[Interaction Necessity under Masked History Completion] Consider the masked history prediction loss from Eq.~\ref{eq:obj_extend} for object $i$ at time $t$:

 where $\hat{z}_t^i$ is computed from the observable history $Z_T^{(-i)}$ following Eq.~\ref{eq:predict}, and the expectation is taken with respect to the conditional distribution of $z_t^i$ given $Z_T^{(-i)}$.
 Under Assumptions~\ref{assump:main_temporal}--\ref{assump:finite} and Definition~\ref{def:influence_neighborhood}, the optimal predictor that minimizes~\eqref{eq:Li_history_mse} satisfies